 The Graduate Excellence in Teaching Award recognizes the exemplary contributions of graduate students who support the teaching mission of the University of South Dakota (USD).
 The award, administered by the Graduate School, recognizes graduate students who have demonstrated excellence in teaching to undergraduate or graduate students at USD.
 Two awards will be given to graduate students based on highest ranking.
-The first ranked student will receive a $600 honorarium and the second ranked student will receive a $400 honorarium that will be presented at the President’s Celebration of University Leadership, which will take place on April 25, 2021.
-If selected, recipients will be required to submit a video of their teaching to be nominated for the Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award with the assistance of the Center for Teaching and Learning.
+The first ranked student will receive a $600 honorarium and the second ranked student will receive a $400 honorarium that will be presented at the President’s Celebration of University Leadership in April.
+If selected, recipients will be nominated for the Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award.

 - The graduate student must be enrolled in credit-bearing courses during the current calendar year and be in good academic standing.

-- The graduate student must have served as a Teaching Assistant (Graduate Teaching Assistant or Graduate Teaching Assistant – Instructor of Record) or taught courses during the calendar years of 2020 or 2021.
+- The graduate student must have served as a Teaching Assistant (Graduate Teaching Assistant or Graduate Teaching Assistant – Instructor of Record) or taught courses during the calendar years of 2021.

 - The graduate student must demonstrate how their teaching methods, instructional design, or practices in the classroom promote effective student learning and engagement.

 - The graduate student must show evidence of promoting intellectual growth and effective mentorship of their students.